How to Survive Driving in Ireland (and Actually Enjoy It!)

 Who would do something so silly, you ask?
 It happens more often than you think.

-Pumps in Ireland are green for unleaded and black for diesel – the opposite of how they are marked in the States.
-This is an extremely costly repair, so be extra cautious when refueling.
+Pumps in the Republic of Ireland are green for unleaded and black for diesel – the opposite of how they are marked in the United States.
+This is an extremely costly repair, so be extra cautious when you visit gas stations (or petrol stations as they call them over here!).

 If you do put in the wrong type, do not start the car.
 Call the rental company immediately.
 Draining the tank is far less expensive than the resulting engine damage from starting it with the wrong fuel type.